Eugene’s first black-owned house generates clean energy and community connectionsFind Out More

-Friends of Trees, St. Vincent de Paul of Lane County and the Eugene Science Center each won 2018 Greenpower Grants worth up to $50,000 from EWEB's Greenpower Program.
+Friends of Trees, the Eugene Science Center and the Pearl Buck Center each won 2018 Greenpower Grants worth up to $50,000 from EWEB's Greenpower Program.

 The three community nonprofit organizations proposed high-impact projects that will increase the use of renewable energy sources or reduce/offset the community's carbon footprint.
 The winners were chosen by a vote of EWEB Greenpower customers.
 Grant program funding allowed for three winners this year.